raspberrypilearning/morse-code-virtual-radio/worksheet.md

 We've now proven that the value of the GPIO pin is changing when we press the Morse key, so the electronics is done.
 But our code is still very basic.
 All we have is a loop that keeps polling the pin; the code doesn't actually respond to the press or release of the key yet.
 You'll notice that you can press and release the key many times within one second.

-To do Morse Code properly, we need to respond every time the user presses or releases the key, by starting and stopping the tone sound.
+For our Morse Code virtual radio to work, we need our program to respond every time the user presses or releases the key, by starting and stopping the tone sound.

-**TIP**: The more experienced people reading this will be thinking about using hardware interrupts here.
-This is done in the `RPi.GPIO` library with the `add_event_detect` and `wait_for_edge` functions. **Do not rush ahead and do this.** The use of hardware interrupts is problematic here.
-You will find that after some vigorous button bashing it cannot distinguish between a rising or falling edge, and your tone will play at the wrong times.

 The most reliable way to do this with the `RPi.GPIO` library is to write a couple of functions which hold up the execution of your code until the key has been pressed or released.
 The overall goal here would be the following algorithm:

 - Loop
   - Wait for key down